 What to Wear on The Nine Days of Navratri

-The festive season is just a month away, and it is the season of dressing up and having fun too.
-Navratri is one of the most prominent and important festivals of Hindus that continues for nine days, and each day is devoted to an avatar of Maa Durga.
-On a similar note, each day also has a dedicated colour, and every colour resembles something.
+The season of dressing up and having fun is just around the corner!
+Navratri is one of the most prominent and important festivals of Hindus that continues for nine days, and each day is devoted to an incarnation of Goddess Durga.
+Each of these nine days has a dedicated colour and every colour symbolises something.

-This year, Navratri will be celebrated from October 7 to 15, and we all are too excited to deck up in our finest, have delicious feasts and spend some quality time with our friends and family.
-And during the festive season, every one of us craves to wear Indian ethnic outfits to celebrate the festivities and joy that these days bring along.
+This year, Navratri will be celebrated from 15 October to 24 October, and we all are too excited to deck up in our finest outfits, have delicious feasts and spend some quality time with our friends and family.
+And during the festive season, every one of us craves to wear Indian ethnic outfits such as a saree, salwar suit, Navratri chaniya choli or palazzo suit to celebrate the festivities and joy that these days bring along.

 Nine days, nine colours

-Let’s check out what are the colours, what they symbolise and what they can wear these days.
+Let’s check out what are the colours and what they symbolise.

 Day 1: Yellow